 So if nothing else, know it’s not just you.

-Personally, I’m not great about running regularly if I’m not training for something, so I’ll often register for a shorter run (usually a 10k or half-marathon) that I will run just for fun a month or two after the marathon.
+Personally, I’m not great about running regularly if I’m not training for something, so I’ll often register for a shorter run (usually a 10k or half-marathon) that I’ll run just for fun a month or two after the marathon.
 That way I have some incentive to keep moving, but it won’t kill my body or require as much of a time commitment.

 Another approach is to keep active, but avoid running for a bit.
 I do this every so often when I have zero interest in putting on running shoes for a few weeks post marathon.